Chrisjhorn/terminusDB/swipl/README.md

 Currently,  the entire set of WOQL primitives available in the Javascript and Python is not yet supported for swipl.
 The subset of primitives supported so far is listed [below](#swoql).

-I'ld be grateful if you would report an errors,  or suggestions,  via the TerminusDb [discord](https://discord.com/) server.
+I'ld be grateful if you would report an errors,  or suggestions, to me via the TerminusDb [discord](https://discord.com/) server.

 ## Index:
 * [Installation](#installation)